Florianclume/hacking_bookeen_notea/README.md

 Android Fastboot         Android Fastboot
 ```

-## Install a TWRP ?
+## Install a TWRP?

 It means you're connected !
-So maybe you can flash en TWRP ?
+So maybe you can flash en TWRP?
 Well I think, but I'm really too fearful to try, as I mentionned on this nooby issue https://github.com/iscilyas/tolino_b300_twrp/issues/4

 I don't know if a TWRP will help me for anything...
 I would want to backup the partitions first.